Focal and segmental Glomeruloesclerosis

 Figure 11.
 In this glomerulus the tip lesion is characterized by adhesion of the tuft to Bowman’s capsule near to the tubular neck.
 (Methenamine-silver, X400).

 This variant has been associated, in different works, with a better prognosis (smaller risk of terminal renal failure) (Howie AJ, et al. Glomerular tip changes in childhood minimal change nephropathy.
 Pediatr Nephrol.
 2008 Aug;23(8):1281-6.
 [PubMed link]).
-In our series of Hispanic patients we do not found a “favorable prognosis” for this variant and clinical outcome was similar to FSGS NOS (manuscript in preparation).
+In our series of Hispanic patients we do not found a “favorable prognosis” for this variant and clinical outcome was almost similar to FSGS NOS (Arias LF, et al. Tip variant of focal segmental glomerulosclerosis: outcome and comparison to 'not otherwise specified' variant.
+Nephrol Dial Transplant.
+2011;26(7):2215-21.
+[PubMed link]).

 (See Case 9 and Case 49 of our Case series)